schmouk/PyRandLib/README.md

 **betavariate**(self, alpha, beta)
 Beta distribution.

-Conditions on the parameters are alpha > 0 and beta > 0.
+Conditions on the parameters are `alpha > 0` and `beta > 0`.
 Returned values range between 0 and 1.

 **binomialvariate**(self, n=1, p=0.5)
 Binomial distribution.
-Return the number of successes for n independent trials with the probability of success in each trial being p:
+Return the number of successes for `n` independent trials with the probability of success in each trial being `p`:

 Mathematically equivalent to:

     sum(random() < p for i in range(n))

-The number of trials n should be a non-negative integer.
-The probability of success p should be between 0.0 <= p <= 1.0.
-The result is an integer in the range 0 <= X <= n.
-This built-in, method has been added since Python 3.12. **PyRandLIb** implements it also for all former versions of Python: -3.6, -3.9, -3.10, and -3.11.
+The number of trials `n` should be a non-negative integer.
+The probability of success `p` should be between `0.0 <= p <= 1.0`.
+The result is an integer in the range `0 <= X <= n`.
+This built-in method has been added since Python 3.12. **PyRandLIb** implements it also for all former versions of Python: -3.6, -3.9, -3.10, and -3.11.

 **choice**(self, seq)
-Chooses a random element from a non-empty sequence. 'seq' has to be non empty.
+Chooses a random element from a non-empty sequence. `seq` has to be non empty.

 **choices**(population, weights=None, *, cum_weights=None, k=1)
-Returns a *k* sized list of elements chosen from the population, with replacement.
-If the population is empty, raises IndexError.
+Returns a `k` sized list of elements chosen from the population, with replacement.
+If the population is empty, raises `IndexError`.

-If a *weights* sequence is specified, selections are made according to  the relative weights.
-Alternatively, if a *cum_weights* sequence is given, the selections are made according to the cumulative weights (perhaps  computed using `itertools.accumulate()`).
+If a `weights` sequence is specified, selections are made according to  the relative weights.
+Alternatively, if a `cum_weights` sequence is given, the selections are made according to the cumulative weights (perhaps  computed using `itertools.accumulate()`).
 For example, the relative weights `[10, 5, 30, 5]` are equivalent to the cumulative weights `[10, 15, 45, 50]`.
 Internally, the relative weights are converted to cumulative weights before making selections, so supplying the cumulative weights saves work.